Beer in Germany: Maß

 The Maß (pronounced [maːs]) is a term used in German-speaking countries for a unit of volume, now typically used only for measuring beer sold for immediate on-site consumption.
 In modern times, a Maß is defined as exactly 1 litre.
 As a Maß is a unit of measure, various designs are possible: modern Maßkrugs (Maßkrüge in German) are often handled glass tankards, although they may also be in the form of steins.
 At the Octoberfest beer is available in Maßkrug or half-litre 'Halb'.

 Stange and Becher

 A Stange (stick or rod) is a cylindrical glass that is traditionally used for Kölsch beer.
 A Becher (tumbler), traditionally used for Altbier, is similar to a Stange but is slightly shorter and much thicker.
 Stangen are carried by placing them into holes in a special tray called a Kranz (wreath).
 In Cologne Stanges are usually served by traditional waiters called Köbes.

 Pilstulpe

-The Pilstulpe ("Pilsner Tulip") or Biertulpe ("Beer tulip") is the tradition glass for German pilsner beers.
+The Pilstulpe ("Pilsner Tulip") or Biertulpe ("Beer tulip") is the traditional glass for German pilsner beers.
 Sizes are typically around 300 ml, but can be as large as 500 ml.
 When used in restaurant settings, a small piece of absorbent paper is placed around the base to absorb any drips from spilling or condensation.